-Broad stars with bat, ball as England put Windies on ropes
+England in sight of series win as Broad stars with bat, ball

 MANCHESTER, England (AP) — With Ben Stokes retreating to a back-seat role, Stuart Broad filled in as England’s all-action allrounder to move the team within sight of a test series victory over the West Indies on Saturday.

-Broad smashed a counterattacking 62 in a return to form with the bat then played a lead role as part of England’s destructive pace quartet to leave the West Indies on the ropes after day two of the deciding third test.
+Broad smashed a counterattacking 62 in a return to form with the bat, then played a lead role as part of England’s destructive pace quartet to leave the West Indies on the ropes after day two of the deciding third test at Old Trafford.

-In reply to England’s first innings of 369, the tourists were 137-6 when bad light forced stumps at Old Trafford on a day the forecast rain never came.
+In reply to England’s first innings of 369, the tourists were 137-6 when bad light forced stumps on a day the forecast rain never came in Manchester.
 They trail by 232 runs, with the follow-on still very much in play.

-Broad was dropped for the first test that England lost in Southampton, and showed his disgust and disappointment in a TV interview midway through the match.
+Broad, the team’s second-highest wicket-taker in tests, was dropped for the first test that England lost in Southampton, and showed his disgust and disappointment in a TV interview midway through the match.
 Restored for the second test in which he took three wickets in each innings, Broad continues to take his anger out on the West Indies.

+“You don’t have many days that you, individually, can go, ‘Wow, that was a great day,’” the 34-year-old Broad said.
+“You have to cherish the days things go OK for you but they don’t mean anything if you don’t win the game.”

 Resuming on 258-4, England collapsed to 280-8 after losing wickets in four consecutive overs, only for Broad to do his best impression of Stokes with a belligerent 45-ball 62 before lunch.
 It was the left-hander’s highest test score since 2013 and the best he has looked with the bat since breaking his nose while batting against India at Old Trafford a year later, an incident which he acknowledged drained him of confidence against pace bowling and led to him using a sports psychologist.